Tuesday, 23 July 2024

 Obviously in 163 words, Minimalism isn't a full-fledged scenario.
 I ended up writing a road trip and inventing a mini-cult of collaborators with the headhunting murderer.

 I think the pay-off of Promises is a bit weak, but it has a great hook and framing device.
-Road trip with a convicted murderer and head-taker?
-Awesome!
+Road trip with a convicted murderer?
+You poor sods.

 WHAT I ADDED AND CHANGED

-Added a hook for one of my players, who runs a US Marshal; they get called by a buzzing voice requesting their presence at Leavenworth to escort a convicted murderer to the site of his victims' bodies.
-Next up for the same treatment is the group's forensics specialist.
-It's worth noting that the characters have been very careful keeping their true identities a secret.
+Added a hook for one of my players, who runs a US Marshal; they get called by a buzzing voice requesting their presence at Leavenworth to escort a convicted murderer to the never-before-found site of his victims' bodies.
+The group's forensics specialist gets the same treatment.
+It's worth noting that the characters have been very careful keeping their true identities a secret, so this already signals exciting trouble.

-Added a lawyer for the convict, to go with the cell on the mission and verify that the terms of the plea deal are honored.
+Added a lawyer for the convict, to go on the field trip with the Cell, and verify that the terms of the plea deal are honored.
+Just another NPC they can't easily shake and have to bamboozle.

-Added backstory for the murderer, as a former Majestic-12 technician who together with three partners in crime had managed to capture an injured Mi-Go.
-The murderer then figured out from texts collected by Majestic-12 how to use a continuous computer-driven chant from his victims' undead heads to bind and control the Mi-Go.
-Going mad from the effort, he then blacks out and wakes up a few towns over, gets picked up by law enforcement and incarcerated.
+Added backstory for the murderer: as a former Majestic-12 technician who together with three partners in crime had managed to capture an injured Mi-Go.
+The murderer then figured out from texts collected by Majestic-12 how to bind and control the Mi-Go.
+It only took a couple of undead heads, preferably with a blood tie.
+Going mad from the effort, the technician then blacked out and woke up a few towns over, got picked up by law enforcement and incarcerated.

-Meanwhile, murderer's allies install the Mi-Go-turned-biocomputer inside The Buffer, an extradimensional space Majestic-12 knows how to access with hypergeometry.
+Meanwhile, the murderer's allies install the Mi-Go-turned-biocomputer inside The Buffer, an extradimensional space Majestic-12 knows how to access with hypergeometry.
 The access point is a shipping container constantly shuffled around the railway network.
-Enter on one side, exit via the doors on the other side into the vast entropic darkness of The Buffer.
-Here multiple platforms hang in the black, reachable via rickety, pitted metal walkways and a screeching cargo container.
+Enter on one side, exit via the doors on the other side into the vast darkness of The Buffer.
+Here multiple platforms hang in the black, reachable via rickety, pitted metal walkways and a screeching cargo elevator on multiple rails.

 The captured Mi-Go is hidden deep below the cluster of support and infrastructure buildings, and has been quietly getting control of the computer system that keeps it captive.
 Enough to scour the world for enemies of Majestic-12, synthesize a voice pattern to convince the original murderer it's time to renew the bindings with fresh victims, and rope in Delta Green.